dweuthen/roundcube-application_passwords/README.md

 Application-specific passwords
 ==============================

-This RoundCube plugin adds support for managing application-specific passwords to settings.
+This RoundCube plugin adds support for managing application-specific passwords to settings task.

 Installation
 ------------